INDEPENDENT AUDITOR’S REPORT TO THE MEMBERS OF TRAFALGAR PROPERTY GROUP PLC

 Key audit matter description

-The Group enters into a significant number of transactions with related parties, both intra-group transactions and with individuals related to the Group.
+The Group and the Parent Company enters into a significant number of transactions with related parties, both intra-group transactions and with individuals related to the Group.

 There is a risk that transactions (particularly any transactions which are not at arm’s length) and balances with related parties are undisclosed or misclassified.